gmherb/envtab/README.md

   - --raw should be utilized with either --enable or --disable.
 Ignored if --status or enable/disable are omitted.
   - --status should now include mode (raw|command substitution)
 - Support environment variables in show; exported with eval $(envtab export loadout)
-  - Can we resolve all environment variables like we do with PATH?
+  - Can we resolve all environment variables like we do with PATH? --raw is a workaround for using other environment variables
-  - Add loadout priority/number to support specific load order in case entries build upon environment variable expansion.
+  - Add loadout order/priority/number to support specific load order in case entries build upon environment variable expansion
 - Add additional backends in addition to default (file backend).
   - File (Default)
   - Vault